resiprocate/resiprocate/reConServer_readme.txt

  -u <SIP URI> - URI of this SIP user

-  This option is used to specify the SIP URI for this instance of testUA.  testUA uses this setting (-ip is not specified) in order to find the regisration server.
+  This option is used to specify the SIP URI for this instance of reConServer.  reConServer uses this setting (-ip is not specified) in order to find the regisration server.
 If nothing is specified, then the default of sip:noreg@<ipaddress> will be used.